danforth-restorative/danforth-restorative.com/_posts/2021-01-19-rise-of-nonviolence–gandhi-king-wink-rosenberg.md

 #### Premise

-Nonviolent communicaiton is a language, philosophy and communication system designed with the intent that the needs of all participants are met.
+Nonviolent communication is a language, philosophy and communication system designed with the intent that the needs of all participants are met.

 That we give solely out of the joy that comes naturally from contributing to life, our own life and the lives of others.